lortimer/qmk-firmware/README.md

 After that, I reran the flash command and it seems to have worked.
 I didn't even have to unplug and replug the mouse, it was working after that.

 I was then able to run the Vial appimage and it recognized the adept and showed me the current layout.

-## To Do

-- Edit in Vial
-  - [X] Split dragscroll into momentary and non so I can hold a key to get it to be momentary, or double-click the same key to be non-momentary
-    - [ ] Holding momentary drag scroll takes ~200 ms to activate, so mouse cursor moves in the meantime.
-Either create a new combo (like mouse1 + momentary) to turn on drag scroll, or reduce the delay.
-  - [ ] Create a version of dragscroll that uses `MS_WH_UP` type events instead of `mouse_report.v`
-    - [ ] Create a layer for this to use on MacOS, on which the existing dragscroll is unreliable
-  - [ ] Other ideas from here: https://www.reddit.com/r/ploopy/comments/1bha9j7/ploopy_adept_with_vial_firmware_quick_write_up_on/